Second Grade Curriculum

 Science (Option 1: Harcourt)

-*Harcourt Science, 2nd Grade is used in both 1st and 2nd grade
+*Harcourt Science Grades 1/2 is used in both 1st and 2nd grade

 Second Grade Science continues the basic introduction to the life, earth, and physical sciences.
 The most important part of teaching science in the early years is helping the student see the wonders of God’s world, and making him unafraid of the subject when he pursues science in more depth later.
 Children learn more from doing the experiments and investigations alongside the reading of the textbook.